 - Complete the FAFSA and have the results sent to Furman (school code 003434).

-Stafford loans will be processed electronically.
-If this is your first Stafford loan, you will receive a Master Promissory Note (MPN) from the lender.
-This MPN must be signed and returned to the lender within 30 days of the date generated by the lender.
+Direct loans will be processed electronically.
+If this is your first Direct loan at Furman University, you must electronically sign a Master Promissory Note (MPN) at www.studentloans.gov.
 If you currently have an MPN on file, you will not need to complete another one.
-To verify if you have an MPN for Furman on file, contact your lender.

-All first-time borrowers through the Federal Stafford Student Loan Program must complete entrance counseling before their funds can be disbursed.
+All first-time borrowers through the Federal Direct Student Loan Program must complete entrance counseling at www.studentloans.gov before their funds can be disbursed.
 An exit interview must be completed prior to separation from the university.

 South Carolina Teachers Loan: